jerturowetz/notes/xmas-menu/dressing.md

 - Pour in to baking dish
 - Dice the remaining 1/4 cup (half of 1 stick) butter into 8 to 10 pieces and evenly dot the butter over the top of the stuffing
 - Cover with foil and bake until instant-read thermometer reads 160°, about 40 minutes
-- Uncover and bake for an additional 40 to 45 minutes, or until top is as lightly golden browned as desired
+- Uncover and bake for an additional 40 to 45 minutes, or until top is as lightly golden browned as desired (if chilled, add 10-15 minutes).
 - Serve immediately

 ### Cooking notes